georgesidorov/blockchain_project/README.md

 > ERROR: Local log records may have been tampered with.

-This is an ambiguous ERROR code and does not differentiate whether the timestamp or hash is wrong, to prevent any malicious tamperers of using this information to their advantage.
+This is an ambiguous error code and does not differentiate whether the timestamp or hash is wrong, to prevent any malicious tamperers of using this information to their advantage.

 ---